The suggestions you receive will be based on the data you provide from your system.

 Last one processed, will be used for the instance.

-Leave old values (by leading the LINE with # and space character) and you will have a history of all changes,
+Leave old values by leading the LINE with # and space character followed by ccyymmdd hh:mm - for example # 20181211 11:45 and you will have a history of all changes, in chronological order.

-To avoid confusion, you may wish to retain only the LAST used variable to avoid multiple lines with the same named variable in your my.cfg or my.ini.
+To avoid long term confusion (and lose your chronological history), you may wish to retain only the LAST used variable to avoid multiple lines with the same named variable in your my.cfg or my.ini.

-Your my.cnf likely includes 4 lines that should be removed preferably (or disabled with leading #), they are sort_buffer_size read_buffer_size read_rnd_buffer_size join_buffer_size these are all per connection RAM requirements and may be driving your RAM footprint much higher than necessary.
+Your my.cnf likely includes 4 lines that should be removed preferably (or disabled with leading # and space character, they are A) sort_buffer_size B) read_buffer_size C) read_rnd_buffer_size D) join_buffer_size - these are all per connection RAM requirements and may be driving your RAM footprint much higher than necessary.

 Let the DEFAULTS work for you to improve response time with room to breathe in RAM.